-In the operating room, the anesthesiologist will usually use a mixture of a gas and an intravenous medication to put you to sleep and to maintain your anesthetic at a safe and comfortable level.
-During the procedure, you will be continuously monitored including pulse oximeter (oxygen saturation) and cardiac rhythm (EKG).
-The surgical team is prepared for any emergency.
+In the operating room, the anesthesiologist will usually use a mixture of gas and an intravenous medication for the general anesthetic.
+In most situations, an IV will have been started either in the preoperative holding room or after the patient has been given a mask anesthetic.
+During the procedure, oxygen saturation (pulse oximetry), cardiac rhythm (EKG), temperature, and blood pressure will continuously be monitored.
+The surgical team is well trained and prepared for any emergency.
 In addition to the surgeon and the anesthesiologist, there will be a nurse and a surgical technician in the room.

-The whole procedure usually takes about 1-2 hours.
-Your doctor will come to the waiting room to talk with any family or friends once you are safely to the recovery room.
+After the anesthetic takes effect, the doctor will perform the sinus surgery through the nose using small endoscopes.
+There will be no external incisions.
+The whole procedure usually takes 1-2 hours.
+The Doctor will come to the waiting room to talk with any family members or friends, once your child is safely in the recovery room.